theplant/cachex/README.md

 2. **DoubleCheck** (Supplementary):
    - Handles the narrow race window where Request B checks the cache (miss) before Request A completes its write
    - Works **across all singleflight slots**, enabling fast convergence after first successful fetch
-   - Enabled by default with 10ms window, maximizing cache hit rate regardless of concurrency setting
+   - Auto-enabled by default when notFoundCache is configured (smart detection)
-   - Disable with `WithDoubleCheck(nil, 0)` if not needed
+   - Configure with `WithDoubleCheck(DoubleCheckEnabled/Disabled/Auto)` based on your scenario

 ### Q: What's the difference between fresh and stale TTL?